 What are visitor management systems?

-Businesses far and wide welcome all sorts of visitors beyond their staff members every day, be they job interview candidates, professionals from collaborative organisations, delivery people, or a surprise drop-in from a staff’s loved one.
-Plus, let’s face it – sometimes even employees themselves can add to the visitor count for the day if they forget their access cards at home.
+Businesses far and wide welcome all sorts of visitors beyond their staff members every day.
+Be they job interview candidates, professionals from collaborative organisations, delivery people, or a surprise drop-in from a staff’s loved one.
+Plus, let’s face it.
+Sometimes even employees add to the visitor count for the day if they forget their access cards at home.

 Tracking visitor traffic is straightforward enough, but there’s plenty more to this flow than most organisations realise.
 Consider how visitors are welcomed at the lobby, the ambience of the space, or whether the reception area is clogged up with a queue.
-These are all variables that contribute to the visitor experience and that, importantly, can be managed well with the right visitor management system.
+These are all variables that contribute to the visitor experience.
+Most importantly, they can be managed well with the right visitor management system.

 How a visitor management system can benefit you: The visitor experience